msuiche/dinfo/README.md

 Decoded blob file contains a structure I called “PROVISION_DATA” which is composed of information about Domain Dns Policy, Domain Controller, miscelleneous information about the machine and so on.

+## registry
+Encoded data blob can also be retrived in the registry at the following magic key : “Software\Microsoft\Windows NT\CurrentVersion\UnattendSettings\Microsoft-Windows-UnattendedJoin\Identification”.

 ## Screenshots

 ![Screenshot](dinfo.png)